sparksi/sector-distribution/themes/sector_starter/README.md

 To install NVM, run `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.1/install.sh | bash`.
 When the install finishes it will tell you to log out and back in, but this is not required, just run `source ~/.profile` to refresh your path.

-To download versions of NodeJS, run `nvm install x.x` or just `nvm install 9` which is the latest version as of writing this.
+To download versions of NodeJS, run `nvm install x.x` or just `nvm install stable` which is the latest stable version.

-Run `nvm install 9`
+Run `nvm install stable`

 `nvm ls-remote` will give you a complete list of available versions.